junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Sit," Sam commands, pointing at the chair in the dungeon.

-Lucifer's face twitches, teeth gritting, eyes murdering, but his legs, walk toward the chair and sit down just as he's told like a good boy.
+Lucifer's face twitches, teeth gritting, eyes murdering, but his legs walk toward the chair and sit down just as he's told like a good boy.

 "Kneel," Sam says again.
-The lines on his face are smoothed, Dean thinks he's never seen Sam so relieved.
+The lines on his face are smoothed.
+Dean thinks he's never seen Sam so relieved.

 "Kinky," Lucifer says jokingly, trying to hold his arms to the chair, but his body moves forward, knees bending.
 He kneels before them, looking up with narrowed eyes.
 "Okay, I get it, now you're going to enjoy a moment of power --"